 {

 }

 In this paper, we introduce a comprehensive path algebra that allows expressing such queries in an abstract fashion.
 Moreover, each evaluation tree of a path algebra expression can be viewed as a logical plan for evaluating queries such as the one above.
-An example of a evaluation tree for our query is given in Figure \ref{fig:qtreeRecAlgebra}.
+An example of an evaluation tree for our query is given in Figure \ref{fig:qtreeRecAlgebra}.

 In general, our algebra mimics standard relational algebra in terms of symbols used, but it operates on sets of paths instead of relations.
-As such, it uses the set of nodes and the set of edges (i.e. paths of length zero and one respectively), as its atoms, and combines them to construct and filter out paths.
-For example, the selection operator ($\sigma$) allows to filter a set of paths according to a (graph-specific) selection conditions (e.g. $label(edge(1))=``Likes"$, to access the label of the first edge in a path, or $first.name=``Moe"$, to access the $name$ attribute of the first node along a path).
-We also allow the usual union operator ($\cup$), that computes the set-union of two sets of paths, and join ($\bowtie$), that combines paths from two sets by generating a new path for each pair of paths in the two sets that have the same final and initial nodes (thus mimicking concatenation of paths).
-Finally, we include the recursive operator ($\phi$), that computes a recursive self-join over a set of paths, allowing us to construct paths of arbitrary length.
+As such, it uses the set of nodes and the set of edges (i.e. paths of length zero and one respectively) as its atoms, and combines them to construct and filter out paths.
+Our algebra is divided into three groups: core path algebra, recursive path algebra, and extended path algebra.

+The core algebra includes three operators: selection, join and union.
+The \emph{selection} operator ($\sigma$) filters a set of paths according to a specific selection condition (e.g. $label(edge(1))=``Likes"$, to access the label of the first edge in a path, or $first.name=``Moe"$, to access the $name$ attribute of the first node along a path).
+The \emph{union} operator ($\cup$) computes the union of two sets of paths, eliminating duplicates.
+The \emph{join} operator ($\bowtie$) combines paths from two sets by generating a new path for each pair of paths that share the same final and initial nodes, thus mimicking the concatenation of paths.